cucumber/cucumber-jvm/cucumber-cdi2/README.md

 Cucumber CDI 2
 ==============

-Use CDI Standalone Edition (CDI SE) API to provide dependency injection in to steps definitions
+Use CDI Standalone Edition (CDI SE) API to provide dependency injection into steps definitions.

 Add the `cucumber-cdi2` dependency to your pom.xml: